 Isle of Wight

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Isle of Wight local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Isle of Wight is a ceremonial county and unitary authority located just off the Hampshire coast in the English Channel.
+Overview ⁞ Isle of Wight is a ceremonial county and unitary authority located just off the Hampshire coast in the English Channel.
 Known for its coastal beauty, sailing culture, and annual music festivals, it’s the largest island in England.
 The island is administered by the Isle of Wight Council and retains a distinct identity with its own traditions, tourism-driven economy, and historical significance dating back to Roman and Victorian times.

+Who governs Isle of Wight?
 The local government for this district is: Isle of Wight Council (Unitary Authority).

 Constituencies in Isle of Wight